DigitalHabsburgPlatform/web/_posts/2021-06-10-DHP-II-wrapup-day-one.md

 Wrap-up of day one of the ACDH-CH TOOL GALLERY 7.1/Digital Habsburg Platform II – Round Table

-The event started with a warm welcome by [ACDH-CH](https://acdh.oeaw.ac.at/) director Alexandra Lenz, and then swiftly moved on to Matej Đurčo’s concise introduction into the field of data modelling and why it matters for (not only "digital") humanities scholars.
-(Slides tba)
+The event started with a warm welcome by [ACDH-CH](https://acdh.oeaw.ac.at/) director Alexandra Lenz, and then swiftly moved on to Matej Đurčo’s concise introduction [Slides at google](https://docs.google.com/presentation/d/1fZ8Oh3__fL8ZI3qka3LBomFoN8BvDAVW/edit#slide=id.p1) into the field of data modelling and why it matters for (not only "digital") humanities scholars.

 This was succeeded by the presentations of Daniel Jeller on the [Nuns and Monks – Prosopographical Interfaces, NAMPI](https://nampi.icar-us.eu/) project and Matthias Schlögl on the data model of APIS in general and of the [The Viennese Court.
 A prosopographical portal, VieCPro](https://viecpro.oeaw.ac.at/) project more specifically.